-Communicating scientific findings to a variety of appropriate audiences who could benefit from this knowledge is an important component of the UW SRP.
-In order to ensure that our end-users and other partners have access to information from our interdisciplinary program, we have created UW SRP To the Point-Research Snapshots, which are informative lay person handouts about the effects of various neurotoxicants with links to agency resources.
+Communicating scientific findings to a variety of appropriate audiences who could benefit from this knowledge was an important component of the UW SRP while it was active from 1986 until the program ended in 2023.
+To ensure our end-users and other partners have access to information from our interdisciplinary program, we created UW SRP To the Point-Research Snapshots, which are informative lay person handouts about the effects of various neurotoxicants with links to agency resources.
 Each To the Point-Research Snapshot is a single page downloadable PDF that can be used as informational handouts.
 You can download and view UW SRP To the Point-Research Snapshots below.

 UW SRP To the Point Research Snapshot Handouts:

 Dr. Evan Gallagher investigates olfactory system injury in Pacific salmon resulting from exposures to metals, with a primary focus on cadmium to understand how model Superfund neurotoxicants cause neurobehavioral impairment.

 Dr. Zhengui Xia investigates mechanisms by which cadmium impairs olfaction and cognition in mice.
 Her research focuses on the inhibition of normal physiologic signaling in neurons in the brain that are critical for learning and memory.